Ford Torino: 1970

 The engine line-up received major changes, and only the 250 CID I-6, 302-2V and the 351W-2V were carried over from 1969.
 Most models continued used the 250 CID I-6 as the standard engine.
 Optional engines included the 302-2V (standard on GT and Brougham models), 351W-2V, the new 351 Cleveland available with a 2- or 4-barrel carburetor, and the new 429-4V 385 Series V8 (standard on the Cobra models).
 Selecting the 351-2V on the option list could have resulted in the buyer receiving either the 351W-2V or the 351C-2V; both shared the same power rating and VIN code.
 The 429-4V was available in three different versions.
 The first was the 429 Thunder Jet, the standard engine for the Cobra, rated at 360 hp.
-Next was the 429 CJ (Cobra Jet), rated at 370 hp, which included a 2-bolt main block, hydraulic lifters, a 700 CFM Holley or 715 CFM Rochester Quadrajet carburetor, and was available with or without Ram Air.
+Next was the 429 CJ (Cobra Jet), rated at 370 hp, which included a 2-bolt main block, hydraulic lifters, a 700 CFM Holley or 715 CFM Rochester Quadrajet carburetor, and was available with or without Ram-Air.
 The top option was the 429 SCJ (Super Cobra Jet), rated at 375 hp, and was part of the "Drag Pack" option.
 Selecting the "Drag Pack" option turned a 429 CJ into a 429 SCJ.
-The drag pack required either the 3.91:1 or the 4.30:1 axle ratio, and included a 4-bolt main engine block, forged pistons, 780 CFM Holley carburetor, engine oil cooler, and a solid lifter cam.
+The drag pack required either the 3.91:1 or the 4.30:1 axle ratio, and included a 4-bolt main engine block, forged pistons, 780 CFM Holley carburetor, engine oil cooler, and solid valve lifters.
 The "Detroit Locker" rear differential was included when the 4.30:1 axle was ordered while the "Traction-Lock" limited-slip differential was included with the 3.91:1 axle.
 Ram Air induction was optional on the 351C-4V, 429 CJ and 429 SCJ, but Ram Air did not change the advertised power ratings.
-The Ram Air option included a "shaker hood" where the scoop was attached to the top of the air cleaner assembly, and protruded through a hole in the hood.
-A 3-speed transmission was standard on all models except for the Cobra which came with a 4-speed as standard equipment.
+The Ram Air option included a "shaker scoop", where the scoop was attached to the top of the air cleaner assembly and protruded through a hole in the hood.
+A 3-speed transmission was standard on all models except for the Cobra, which came with a 4-speed as standard equipment.
 The Cruise-O-Matic was optional for all engines while the 4-speed transmission was available on all engines except the six and the 302-2V.